adilbingulzar/vue3_demo/README.md

 ```sh
 npm run serve
 ```
-- After successful execution you will see localhost url in  your termainl (http://localhost:8080/) This is the url to run your web app on browser.
+- After successful execution you will see localhost url in  your terminal (http://localhost:8080/) This is the url to run your web app on browser.
 You can use following test credentials to login.
 email: adilbingulzar@gmail.com